S. 2750: SANDBOX Act

 Consumers using sandboxed AI products

-Consumers could interact with AI products or services operating under temporary waivers for 2-year terms, even though participants must only disclose through a public website that the demonstration is temporary and does not provide immunity from civil or criminal liability.
+You could be using an AI product or service operating under a waiver for years.
+The bill requires participants to disclose on a public website that the demonstration is temporary and does not grant immunity from civil or criminal liability.

-If a sandbox participant causes bodily harm, loss of life, substantial health effects, tangible physical harm to property or assets, or unfair or deceptive trade practices, the company must report the incident within 72 hours, but the bill still allows operation under a waiver unless the Director revokes it.
+If a participant causes bodily harm, loss of life, property damage, or a deceptive practice, the company must report it within 72 hours — but the bill lets it keep operating under the waiver unless the Director revokes it.

 Congress

-Lawmakers would receive an annual special message on the first day both Houses are in session after May 1, then face an expedited timetable to act on a joint resolution of approval within the first 60 legislative days, with committees discharged after 10 legislative days or 2 legislative days in the House for Senate-received measures.
+Lawmakers would get an annual special message after May 1 and then an expedited timetable to vote on a joint resolution within 60 legislative days, with committees discharged after 10 legislative days, or 2 in the House for a Senate-passed measure.

 S2750 Legislative Journey